 A student who wishes to temporarily suspend graduate studies may request a Leave of Absence.
 If a Leave of Absence is being requested for medical reasons, please consult with the Office of Student Affairs.
 A request for a Leave of Absence for any reason other than medical must be approved by the Office of Graduate Academics.
 If the leave is approved, the student’s matriculated status is maintained, and the student may resume his or her studies after the Leave of Absence.
 The Registrar will record a Leave of Absence on the student’s transcript.

 Leaves of Absence, if approved, are granted for a maximum of one year except in extreme cases, such as compulsory national service (if such service is for more than one year).
 International students must also receive approval for the leave from OGS, as an approved Leave of Absence is an academic decision and does not override OGS concerns.
-The Leave of Absence does not extend the time limits for earning a degree (see section on Maximum Time to Completion).
+For students admitted prior to Spring 2019, the Leave of Absence does not extend the time limit for earning a degree.
+For students admitted as of Spring 2019, any approved Leave of Absence does not count against the maximum time to completion, and the time limit will be extended by the number of semesters granted for Leave of Absence.
+(See section on Maximum Time for Program Completion.)
 The approval of a Leave of Absence does not preclude subsequent academic disqualification.

 In most circumstances, non-medical Leaves of Absence are only approved for students in good academic standing with NYU Tandon SOE.